Ssamk-kuu-ruu/guessinggame/README.md

 3. Enjoy!!

 ---
-PS: if you are going to run this code, make sure that your client server is changed to your IP Address.
-Just don't mind the Server IP Address :)
+PS: if you are going to run this code, make sure that your client server is changed to your IP Address, no need to change the Server IP Address :)